gethsun1/autonomous-treasury-guardian/README.md

 ```bash
 curl -X POST http://localhost:3000/api/agent/propose
 ```
-If a risk is detected (simulated in `lib/riskEngine.ts`), the agent will automatically propose a remedial action on-chain.
+If a risk is detected, the agent will generate a narrative explanation and propose a remedial action on-chain.

 ## 🔒 Security